benmangold/benmangold.com/_posts/building-benmangold-dot-com-1.md

 d.
 No meaningful content management.

+e.
+No built-in back-end for implementing a full-stack feature.

 ## The New Approach

-For the last couple years I've worked as a DevOps Engineer and that experience has equipped me to build the blog of my dreams.

-The high-level solutions to the automation problems was implementing Infrastructure-as-Code and Continuous Deployment.
+The high-level solutions to my automation problems is implementing Infrastructure-as-Code and Continuous Deployment.

 These practices and technologies reduce the friction of managing infrastructure and updating the production site.